mellamochiao/Datascience-Competition1/README.md

 These models were selected based on their private leaderboard performance and stability across datasets.

-> ⚠️ Note: The competition dataset is **not included** in this repository due to course policy.

 ##  Methods Used
 - Scikit-learn: Logistic Regression, KNN, Random Forest, etc.